edmundwright/rails-lite/README.md

   ...
 ```

-* Mutually stackable and lazy ActiveRecord like methods, e.g.
+* Mutually stackable and lazy ActiveRecord like methods

 ```
 cats = Cat.joins(:human, :house).where("fname = ?", "Ned").where(address: "26 Main Street")